Solutions to Equilibrium HJB Equations for Time-Inconsistent Deterministic Linear Quadratic Control: Characterization and Uniqueness: Introduction

 In this paper we establish the uniqueness of solutions to the HJB equations for a general deterministic time-inconsistent linear-quadratic (LQ) control problem, where the inconsistency arises from non-exponential discount functions\footnote{Non-exponential discount functions are a major source of time-inconsistency.
 This type of discount functions would stem from decreasing impatience, time-insensitivity and collective decision making, etc. See \cite{tha1981}, \cite{ebepre2007} and \cite{weitzman2001gamma} for more details.}.
+While classical, time-consistent LQ problems can be solved without resorting to dynamic programming, the time-inconsistent variants inherently require a dynamic, intrapersonal game-theoretic approach.
+In such contexts, the equilibrium HJB equation plays a central and indispensable role in characterizing desirable strategies.
 The uniqueness is challenging in time-inconsistent environment, as the comparison principle, which is almost the most powerful tool to establish the uniqueness of solutions to HJB equations, is rarely obtained in the inter-personal game theoretic framework.
 Moreover, the HJB equations arising in time inconsistent control problems usually link to the notion of feedback control (see Definition \ref{DefEquilibrium}).
-Due to loss of (global) optimality in time-inconsistent control problems, the involvement of feedback control would damage the linear structure of the equilibrium when we implement the spike variation on the LQ control problem.
+Due to loss of (global) optimality in time-inconsistent control problems, the involvement of feedback control would damage the linear structure of the equilibrium when we implement the spike variation on the LQ control problem\footnote{This feature marks a significant difference between equilibria based on notions of feedback control and open loop control in time-inconsistent problems. }.
 As a consequence, it would be difficult to know the structure of the value function by the quadratic form of the objective functional.
 This is distinct from the conventional time-consistent LQ control theory and constitutes the major difficulty in the uniqueness analysis of corresponding time-inconsistent HJB equations.
-In order to overcome the difficulty, we develop a novel method to characterize the solutions to the time-inconsistent HJB equations without using the optimality of the value function or the quadratic structure of the objective functional directly.
-Our method is motivated by the equivalence between Riccati equations and control problems established by \cite{cai2022time}.
-The key observation is that an integral related to the second order derivative of the value function solves a time-inconsistent Riccati equation.
-This observation implies the quadratic structure of the value function and makes a linkage between the Riccati equation and the HJB equation.
-We then prove the uniqueness of the solution to the Riccati equation.
-Thanks to the uniqueness result for the Riccati equation, we finally obtain the uniqueness of the solution to the HJB equation for the LQ control problem.